jkenlooper/chillbox/docs/features.md

 This is a list of notable features that have currently been implemented.

+- Not coupled to Source Control Management ([SCM]) software.
+    - A site is deployed via a site configuration file.
+    - Each site configuration defines a 'release' tar.gz file which contains the source code for the site.
+The release tar.gz file can be referenced locally via absolute file path or downloaded from a URL.
+    - Deployments will effectively skip already deployed sites based on the version string of the site.
 - Supported language handlers for services
   - [Flask] (Python 3)
   - [Chill] with dynamic or static deployment (Python 3)
 - Website services run on [Alpine Linux] and don't use [systemd]
+  - [s6] is used instead of [systemd] to align with the goal of using less software.
+Also see [A word about systemd](https://skarnet.org/software/systemd.html) from the author of [s6].
 - Shell scripts are [POSIX] compliant and mostly have unit tests with [Bats-core] (Bash Automated Testing System)
 - A JSON Schema has been defined for the site.json files a website uses for configuration.
 - No remote build pipeline, all builds happen on the local host machine